 Aim.
 Our primary aim is to get insight into the psychological and neurophysiological underpinnings of social decision making in humans as well as in great apes.

 Key words.
-Animal cognition, comparative research, evolutionary psychology, emotion processing, body language, facial expressions, mimicry and synchronization, anxiety and depression, eye-signals, trust and deception.
+Comparative psychology, evolutionary cognition, emotion processing, great apes, body language, facial expressions, eye-signals, mimicry and synchronization, mood disorders, trust and cooperation.